rpmuller/ePubs/WesternPhilosophy.md

 the soul is immortal because ideas arc eternal; but it is only with Plotinus that it becomes explicit.

 How does the soul enter the body from the aloofness of the intellectual world?
 The answer is, through appetite.
 But appetite, though sometimes ignoble, may be comparatively noble.
-At best, the soul "has the desire of elaborating order on the model of what it has seen in the Intellectual-Principle (nous).
-99 That is to say, soul contemplates the inward realm of essence, and wishes to produce something, as like it as possible, that can be seen by looking without instead of looking within like (we might say) a composer who first imagines his music, and then wishes to hear it performed by an orchestra.
+At best, the soul "has the desire of elaborating order on the model of what it has seen in the Intellectual-Principle (_nous_)."
+That is to say, soul contemplates the inward realm of essence, and wishes to produce something, as like it as possible, that can be seen by looking without instead of looking within like (we might say) a composer who first imagines his music, and then wishes to hear it performed by an orchestra.

 But this desire of the soul to create has unfortunate results.
 So long as the soul lives in the pure world of essence, it is not separated